vicenteerick/cat-breeds-app/README.md

 #### Environment Setup and Tool Installation

-Before building the project, manually create the `.env` file in the root folder.
+Before building the project, open `.env_template` and follow the instructions to manually create the `.env` file in the root folder.
 This file will manage secret keys for the project.

-**Important:** Use `.env_template` as a guide.

 After creating the `.env` file, set up the environment and install the tools mentioned before by running: